 First and foremost, the majority of “up for adoption” posts have to do with animals.
 The disturbing link between the view of what or who is “adoptable” in terms of language used, power differential involved, and self-aggrandizement concerning the adopter is thus readily researchable.
 Secondly, the next largest group of such postings have to do with adoption as a “punishment” or an ultimate wished-for banishment, either for oneself or directed at someone else.

 This is very striking to me.
-In the conference paper I just wrote based on the presentation I gave at the Adoption Initiative Conference last year at St. John’s University, I write about the Qur’anic and Biblical invocations concerning the weakest members of society, namely, orphans.
+In a conference paper I wrote years ago based on the presentation I gave at the Adoption Initiative Conference at St. John’s University, I elaborate on the Qur’anic and Biblical invocations concerning the weakest members of society, namely, orphans.
 An analysis of displacement within these Books reveal it to be a punishment.
 I state:

 The removal of someone from their family is an ultimate act of self-inflicted alienation (a seen-as God-derived punishment) in the Qur’an, since the only instances of such separation used in the Qur’an are metaphors for the punishment of removing oneself from the community of God—meaning, the result of one’s own sin.
 Thus you have the son of Noah drowned, the wife of Lot left behind and destroyed, the progeny of Abraham as being “on their own” in terms of their deeds and the judgment thereof, the exile of the Israelites in Egypt, Benjamin’s punishment to serve the king, etc. The point being that it is this separation—superseding the strong familial bond otherwise implied—that is the greater punishment, above and beyond the physical form it takes, now giving us a sensorial/metaphorical equivalence.